MobileFirst-Platform-Developer-Center/LiveUpdateSwift/README.md

 ===
 ## Hello Live Update

-In the sample application, User can roll feature and the properties remotely using Liveupdate Feature of MobileFirst Foundation
+In the sample application, User can roll out a feature and the properties remotely using Liveupdate Feature of MobileFirst Foundation

 ### Tutorials
 https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/application-development/live-update-service/